osinenkop/regelum-control/docsrc/systems.rst

 governed by a pump and there is an interconnection between the tanks.
 In addition, there is a permanent leak from tank 2.
 The goal is to keep both tanks exactly 40% full.
 Below :math:`\tau_1, \tau_2, Q_1, Q_2`  respectively denote base area of the first tank, base area of the second tank and two coefficients that determine the magnitude of inbound and outbound flow for the second tank.
-The duration of one episode is set to 80 seconds, while the sampling rate of the controller is set to 10 Hz.
+The duration of one episode is set to 80 seconds, while the sampling rate of the pipeline is set to 10 Hz.

 .. math::